mesonbuild/meson-python/docs/index.rst

 placed.

 If the project depends on external shared libraries, those libraries will not be included in the wheel.
+This can be handled in several ways by the package developer using ``meson-python``:

-Vendoring those libraries or finding a suitable runtime dependency that provides those libraries is the responsibility of the user of ``meson-python``.
+1. Finding or creating a suitable Python package that provides those shared libraries and can be added to ``dependencies`` in ``pyproject.toml``.
+2. Vendoring those libraries into the wheel.
+Currently ``meson-python`` does not provide an OS-agnostic way of doing that; on Linux ``auditwheel`` can be used, and on macOS ``delocate``.
+Or, the package developer can copy the shared libraries into the source tree and patch ``meson.build`` files to include them.
+3. Documenting that the dependency is assumed to already be installed on the end user's system, and letting the end user install it themselves (e.g., through their Linux distro package manager).

 What are the limitations?